-To begin, literally write up the steps yourself.
-You could possibly create an instruction video, as long as the steps are recorded in some way.
+To begin write up the steps yourself.
+You could create an instruction video, as long as the steps are recorded in some way.
 Then get a friend or a work colleague to see if those steps work.
-Preferably ask someone in your team you really trust to actually push the edges.
-Someone who knows enough about the workplace to really stress test your process.
+Preferably ask someone in your team you trust to push the edges.
+Someone who knows enough about the workplace to stress test your process.
 To see if your steps make sense.

 Testing, Testing, Testing!

 Creating quality business processes is all about testing the steps you’ve created.
 Testing is important, as your instructions are unlikely to work perfectly the first time around.
 It’s one thing to write up the steps you do, but entirely another to get them working for someone else.
 You need to run your steps in the day to day stress of your business.
 Honestly, your instructions are unlikely to work perfectly the first time around.
 Your first draft is not going to be your final draft.